 As a teen I worked at my father’s design firm learning Photoshop and soaking in any little tidbits he would toss my way.
 I spent summers going by train into the city to stay with my aunt, she was a model/actor living in NYC, any teen girls dream.
 My love for fashion, and my understanding of the arts grew and took a fun turn.
 I dabbled in modeling myself and landed a few acting gigs only to realize I was far more inspired as an artist behind the camera than in front.
 As a young adult I began to travel more, and spent a year traveling Europe and living among refugees in Thailand.
 Experiencing the suffering and struggles of such incredible people made me strive to not just take photographs but to capture the human spirit, to capture what was lost in translation.

 Fast forward to adulthood, risk taking, learning the hard way and flat out failures I came to realize that at the end of the day it’s not about how talented you are in your particular craft, but how much heart you are willing to put into it.
 Today seeing people succeed drives me; I work with businesses, brands, and individuals to create the best representation of who they are, capturing their very essence… and on a lighter note, making sure they look damn good while doing it!
 Thanks for stopping by, how exciting that our paths have crossed!

 I'm in love with classic chic Boho vibes, simplicity and effortlessness are key.
-Mixing luxury pieces with vintage finds is always fun, playing with textures and tones creates the perfect outfit for any spring outing.
+Mixing luxury pieces with vintage finds is always fun, playing with textures and tones creates the perfect outfit for any fall outing.